jeka-dev/jeka/docs/reference-guide/execution-engine-kbeans.md

 #### git

 `GitJkBean` exposes some common git command combos.
+It can also auto-inject version inferred from Git into *project* KBean.